stratoskar/Traffic_Flow_Prediction/Best_Model/Readme.txt

 This folder contains the best model among the four that were used in this thesis.
-The best model is determined based on the RMSE score on the testing data.
+The best model is determined based on the RMSE score.